42 Comments

 I prefer to track the number of days I read--I have over 400 days in a row!
 It just makes me feel good to know I've read from a book each day.
 I set a light goal--one per week + a couple extra for holidays and light reading each year for total books.

-omg i love that goal!!! that’s so nice, and a greta way to look at it.
+omg i love that goal!!! that’s so nice, and a great way to look at it.

 I must admit I do like a number goal just because it keeps me reading all year and motivates me in those slumps.
 But I tend to set it on the low side as opposed to ambitious side so I know I'll hit it and don't feel pressure to go for quantity over quality.